WaveDM: Wavelet-Based Diffusion Models for Image Restoration: Introduction

 The first is to decrease the time of processing images in each step.
-Specifically, a Wavelet-based Diffusion Model (WaveDM) is proposed to learn the distribution of clean images in the wavelet domain, which is different from most of the current diffusion models that focus on the spatial domain.
+Specifically, WaveDM learns the distribution of clean images in the wavelet domain, which is different from most of the current diffusion models that focus on the spatial domain.
 After wavelet transform for $n$ times, the spatial size of the original image is reduced by $1/4^n$, thus saving a lot of computation.
-Although some recent works \cite{guth2022wavelet, hui2022neural, phung2022wavelet} also introduce wavelet transform into diffusion models for image or 3D generative tasks, to the best of our knowledge, this attempt has not been explored in addressing the restoration problems.
+Note that other popular transforms such as Fourier transform cannot achieve this because the size of the Fourier spectrum is the same as that of the image.
+Although some recent works \cite{guth2022wavelet, hui2022neural, phung2023wavelet} also introduce wavelet transform into diffusion models for image or 3D generative tasks, to the best of our knowledge, this attempt has not been explored in addressing the restoration problems.
 In our model, the input images are first decomposed into multiple frequency bands using wavelet transform.
 In the training phase, a diffusion model is utilized to learn the distribution of low-frequency bands of clean images by perturbing them with random noise at different moments of time.
-In addition, a light-weight high-frequency refinement module is constructed to provide the high-frequency bands, which also serve as the essential condition.
+In addition, a lightweight high-frequency refinement module is constructed to provide the high-frequency bands, which also serve as the essential condition.
 The sampling starts from a random Gaussian noise to predict the low-frequency bands through a reverse diffusion process, which are then combined with the output from the high-frequency refinement module to generate a clean image through inverse wavelet transform.